 Be careful where you dispose of cleaned out material

-Paramount, is ensuring proper disposal of the cleaned out material – particularly when you know for definite that red mite are present in the poultry house.
+Paramount, is ensuring proper disposal of the cleaned out material – particularly when you know for definite that red mites are present in the poultry house.
 Just throwing it on your compost heap or chucking it into your brown wheelie bin, is often not the right answer.
 If the compost is too near to your birds, the mite will just migrate straight back!
-Also that wheelie bin lid really does not fit tight enough to keep those tiny mites in!
+Also, that wheelie bin lid really does not fit tight enough to keep those tiny mites in!
 Even inside a black bin liner with the top tied up is no barrier to a very small red mite following the scent of a chicken!
 You really do need to make sure bags are sealed, composts are a proper good distance away (or dig a hole in the compost and bury the material some way down).

 Remember - Red Mite can escape from bins too!

 Red mites are generally more active during the warmer months, though with our climate ever-changing it becomes harder to say in which months to concentrate the anti-red mite measures.
 Starting no later than April I would recommend after each cleanout (generally once a week), a thorough spraying with an anti-red mite proprietary liquid.
 Our recommended product being Poultry Shield, we've used it for many years and trust it to do the job.
 It doesn't contain poisons and can even be used in organic production systems.
 It is bio-degradable and has a low odour.
 It is important to concentrate efforts on perching rails (especially support sockets), nesting boxes and all corners (not forgetting the rest of the indoor accommodation!)
 It is essential that you use enough liquid to penetrate all the cracks and crevices.
 I tell the lads here, that if it’s not dripping out the bottom, then they haven’t used enough!
 (It really isn't the area to make a saving on).